paulstraw/bbn-code-of-conduct/incident-response-policy.md

 ### Feedback

 The community should be offered the chance to give feedback on the policy and actions.
 When discussing the incident, always offer an avenue for feedback: this could be verbally, or via Slack, email, etc. One mechanism is usually fine if it's accessible to everyone.
 (Verbally in person is not accessible to everyone.)

-You will probably prefer that the feedback be private between an individual attendee and the Spec hosts: discussions of harassment incidents on geeky public mailing lists and similar often end up in lengthy (and sometimes harassing!) disputes about the philosophical validity of the notion of harassment.
+You will probably prefer that the feedback be private between an individual attendee and the Booster's Big Neighborhood community leaders: discussions of harassment incidents on geeky public mailing lists and similar often end up in lengthy (and sometimes harassing!) disputes about the philosophical validity of the notion of harassment.

 ### Informing the Community